This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 Is keeping tropical fish hard?

 Keeping tropical fish is not hard, and any beginner aquarist could succeed at it.
-However, keeping any kind of fish has its requirements and care specifications.
+However, keeping any kind of fish (some are kept in fresh water and some are kept in salt water, this page will dive into this deeper) has its requirements and care specifications.
 It can be demanding, but it is not different from having any other pet at home.
 Care is needed to ensure the fish stay healthy and thrive.

 Tropical fish tanks can be astonishingly beautiful and can become an amazing piece of décor.
 Yet, you shouldn’t forget that you are keeping living creatures there.
 If your principal motivation is to have fish decorating your house, you might be deceived by the work you will need to do.